 Tarsal tunnel syndrome is a rare condition that causes sharp, shooting foot pain, numbness, and tingling.
 When left untreated, it can result in permanent nerve damage, affecting your mobility and quality of life.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, use advanced treatments to manage tarsal tunnel syndrome.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, use advanced treatments to manage tarsal tunnel syndrome.
 To schedule an appointment at the Prescott, Arizona, practice, call to speak with a member of the support staff or book online today.

 Tarsal tunnel syndrome is an overuse injury that causes damage to your posterior tibial nerve.
 Your tibial nerve runs through the tarsal tunnel, a narrow corridor inside your ankle that’s surrounded by bone and connective tissue.

 If your tibial nerve becomes squeezed or compacted by the tarsal tunnel, it results in a variety of uncomfortable symptoms.

 Tarsal tunnel syndrome affects everyone differently.
 For some people, symptoms are intense and occur suddenly.
 For others, they develop gradually, over an extended period.